SIddharth3791/ShareMe/README.md

 # ShareMe
+ShareMe is an iOS photo sharing application.
+Which is based on instagram application functionality using AWS cloud services

+#Technology
 Technologies used in this project are  Swift, Google-SDK and Amazon Web Service(IAM, S3 Bucket, Cognito, DynamoDB and Lambda)

 #Functionality